nnema05/Problem-Solving-for-Learning---JavaScript/README.md

-# Problem-Solving-for-Learning---JavaScript
+# Problem-Solving-for-Learning
-Series of coding problems and solutions in Java Script!
+Series of coding problems and solutions in Java Script and c++!

-## Problems are from Geeks to Geeks
+## Problems are from Geeks to Geeks and LeetCode